1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Pancreatitis in Houston

-• Pain management: Tailored analgesics to control abdominal pain without irritating the digestive tract.
+• Pain control: It includes custom-made analgesics to treat abdominal pain without treating the digestive system.

-• Pancreatic enzyme supplements: Oral enzymes help break down food and improve nutrient absorption in chronic cases.
+• Pancreatic enzyme supplements: Oral enzymes are supplements that assist in the breaking down of food and enhancing the absorption of nutrients among chronic cases.

-• Endoscopic procedures (ERCP): Clears pancreatic duct obstructions or places stents to restore normal enzyme flow.
+• Endoscopic interventions (ERCP): Opens pancreatic duct obstructions or inserts stents to reopen pre-normal levels of the passage of enzymes.

 Why Choose GastroDoxs?